 Meira is currently an Instructional Technology Coach at Wildwood School (Middle / Upper Schools) in Los Angeles California.
 She previously worked for four years as an Educational Technology Coach & Digital Arts Teacher (Middle / Upper Schools) in an international school in Sofia, Bulgaria, as well as previous experience in independent schools in NYC.

 She has a Masters degree in Instructional Technology from Teachers College, Columbia University and a certification from New York State as a Technology Specialist K-12.
 She also has a Bachelor of Fine Arts from Alfred University with concentrations in digital media, photography, video, and graphic design.

-Meira is a Google Certified Trainer, ISTE Certified Educator, Adobe Trainer, Apple Teacher, Common Sense Educator and Screencastify Coach.
+Meira is a Google Certified Trainer, ISTE Certified Educator, Adobe Trainer, Apple Teacher, Common Sense Educator, Screencastify Coach, and Apple Learning Coach.